What Is Home Health Coding? ICD-10, PDGM & Certification Explained

 There is not a code for this.
 ICD-10 is diagnostic coding, not services.

-Coding can be complex, especially with an expansive list and complicated sequence requirements.
+Coding in home health is complex, with strict sequencing rules and evolving ICD-10 requirements.
 If you need a little bit of help or full management, we have you covered.
 Click HERE to receive a no obligation, fully transparent coding services quote.

 Learn more about outsourcing home health coding